agalue/opennms-drift-kubernetes/README.azure.md

 > **WARNING**: Make sure to add an `NS` record on your registrar pointing to the Domain Servers returned from the above command.
 The resource group can be different than the group used for the AKS cluster.

+This is required so the Ingress Controller and CertManager can use custom FQDNs for all the different services.

 ## Cluster Creation

 > **WARNING**: Make sure you have enough quota on your Azure to create all the resources.
 Be aware that trial accounts cannot request quota changes.
 A reduced version is available in order to test the deployment, based on the `Visual Studio Enterprise` Subscription (which has a limitation of 20 vCPUs).
+If you need further limitations, use the `aks-reduced` folder as inspiration, and create a copy of it with your desired settings.
+The minimal version is what `minikube` would use.

 Create a service principal account, and extract the service principal ID (or `appId`) and the client secret (or `password`):